-In addition to proposing to remove language about the “slow and insufficient” government response to the HIV/AIDS crisis, Moss said Shirkey wanted to add a disclaimer that would have said: “Though not every citizen in Michigan agrees with the lifestyle of the LGBT community, it is agreed that every life is special, precious, unique and loved by the the creator, and each person is created in God’s image.”
+Shirkey had sought to remove language about the “slow and insufficient” government response to the HIV/AIDS crisis, then add a disclaimer that “not every citizen in Michigan agrees with the lifestyle of the LGBT community.”

 Polling has shown that almost three-quarters of Michigan voters support anti-discrimination legislation for LGBTQ+ people.

 In the House, a measure was eventually passed recognizing a week for Pride rather than a month due to some procedural and time issues.
 Pohutsky said that the voice vote was not without vocal pushback from the other side.

 “There were some yeas, and then there were some very, very, very visceral nays,” Pohutsky said.
 “I really want to stress how unusual that is.
 That is reserved for very polarizing topics.”

 She said it was concerning to have such a reaction to a measure recognizing the existence and rights of a community.

 “There is a small group of LGBTQ staff who meet to discuss legislation and to just bond, and it hurt my heart when that happened,” as they may feel unwelcome in their workplace, Pohutsky said.